trippster08/genome_skimming_LAB/README.md

 This protocol is to analyze paired-end or single-read demultiplexed illumina sequences for the purpose of recovering mitochondrial genomes from genomic DNA libraries.
 This pipeline is designed run multiple samples simultanteously on [Hydra](https://confluence.si.edu/display/HPC/High+Performance+Computing), Smithsonian's HPC, using [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [fastp](https://github.com/OpenGene/fastp), [GetOrganelle](https://github.com/Kinggerm/GetOrganelle), [MitoFinder](https://github.com/RemiAllio/MitoFinder), [MITOS](https://gitlab.com/Bernt/MITOS/), and [Bowtie2](https://github.com/BenLangmead/bowtie2).
 The pipeline assumes you have a current hydra account and are capable of accessing the SI network, either in person or through VPN.
 Our pipeline is specifically written for MacOS, but is compatible with Windows.
 See [Hydra on Windows PCs](https://confluence.si.edu/display/HPC/Logging+into+Hydra) for differences between MacOS and Windows in accessing Hydra.

+I also have a pipeline for obtaining mitogenomes from Nanopore long reads, see [Long_Read.md](https://xxxxxxxxx).
+Hybrid (Nanopore/Illumina) analyses are coming.

 This protocol currently includes methods to quality and adapter trim and filter raw reads, error-correct and assemble trimmed reads, annotate assemblies, and map reads to those assemblies.
 It does not yet include what to do with your assembled mitogenome, including checking for compelete annotation, quality of assembly and annotation, submission to GenBank, etc. I hope to add many of these steps soon.
 You can download this entire repository, including all `.job` and `.sh` files using this link: [Genome Skimming @ LAB](https://github.com/trippster08/genome_skimming_LAB/archive/refs/heads/main.zip).

 ## Local Computer Configuration